The cover story focuses on the first FDA-approved gene-transfer therapy, Novartis’s Kymriah, and other CAR T-cell products in development.

-On 30 August, the FDA approved Novartis’s Kymriah, the first gene therapy for the treatment of pediatric and young-adult patients with relapsed and refractory ALL.
-Kymriah belongs to a class of drugs called CAR T-cell therapies, a form of immunotherapy that redirects the body’s T-cells to attack tumors.
+Cover Story: On 30 August, the FDA approved Novartis’s Kymriah, the first gene therapy for the treatment of pediatric and young-adult patients with relapsed and refractory ALL.
 This is the first FDA-approved gene-transfer therapy, but there are a number of other CAR T-cell products in development.

-CRISPR’s power lies in its relative simplicity and precision, and it is expected to have profound implications for agriculture and the treatment of disease.
-No surprise, then, that the groundbreaking technology is already beset with controversy ranging from ethical issues associated with the technology to a highly publicized and public US patent dispute.
+Feature: CRISPR’s power lies in its relative simplicity and precision, and it is expected to have profound implications for agriculture and the treatment of disease.

-While biopharmaceutical drugs have become standard therapy for multiple diseases, they require new manufacturing techniques both at the facility and throughout the supply network.
-When combined with changes in biopharmaceutical portfolios, these new technologies will create both challenges and opportunities for biopharmaceutical companies
+Special Report: While biopharmaceutical drugs have become standard therapy for multiple diseases, they require new manufacturing techniques both at the facility and throughout the supply network.